 He discovered another French priest, Fr Jules Monchanin, who had a similar dream.
 In July 1948, Fr le Saux was given permission to leave his Abbey in France and to join Fr Monchanin in India.
 In 1950 they formed a small Christian Ashram at Shantivanam (near Trichinopoly).

 After Fr Monchanin died in 1957, Abhishiktananda felt drawn towards North India and the Himalayas.
-For the next 25 years, he would deepen in his quest to become ONE with the Ultimate Ground of all being.
+In 1968, Fr Bede Griffiths OSB Cam moved to the Saccidananda Ashram (also known as Shantivanam; Tamil for "forest of peace") in Tamil Nadu in South India.
+For the next 25 years, Abhishiktananda would deepen in his quest to become ONE with the Ultimate Ground of all being.
 He would live the life of sannyasa (total renunciation) and become known as a Christian Sannyasi (a Hindu holy man).

 He had a severe heart attack in July 1973, and died in hospital in Indore on 7 December 1973.

-The Janssen Spirituality Centre is pleased to host this webpage.
+The Janssen Spirituality Centre is pleased to host this webpage on behalf of the Abhishiktananda Network (Australia).

 The Janssen Spirituality Centre was pleased to host the Australian Celebration of Centenary of Birth of Fr Henri Le Saux (Abhishiktananda OSB).
 Fr Le Saux is one of the great pioneers in interfaith dialogue between Hinduism and Christianity in the 20th Century.
 Swami Abhishiktananda has inspired many in the experience of another faith tradition.